section-engineering-education/engineering-education/articles/rxjava-operators/index.md

 * _**filtering**_: these are used to determine what data is emitted using a specified criteria

 #### `creation`
-These operators are used to create observables.
-We can create observables from a wide variety of items like lists and ranges.
+As mentioned earlier, these operators are used to create observables.
+We can create observables from a wide variety of items such as lists and ranges.
 The operators include:

 - **just**: this operator is used to create an observable from the object passed in as an argument.
 It converts the object to an observable.
 Copy the following code in the `main` function and run the application.